West Philadelphia

 West Philadelphia, nicknamed West Philly, is a section of the city of Philadelphia.
-Alhough there are no officially defined boundaries, it is generally considered to reach from the western shore of the Schuylkill River, to City Avenue to the northwest, Cobbs Creek to the southwest, and the SEPTA Media/Wawa Line to the south.
-An alternate definition includes all city land west of the Schuylkill; this would also include Southwest Philadelphia and its neighborhoods.
+It has no officially defined boundaries, but is generally considered to be west of the Schuylkill River between City Avenue in the northwest, Cobbs Creek in the southwest, and the SEPTA Media/Wawa Line in the south.
+An alternate definition includes all city land west of the Schuylkill, thus including Southwest Philadelphia and its neighborhoods.
 The eastern side of West Philadelphia is also known as University City.

 Topography

 The topography of West Philadelphia is composed of rolling hills rising slowly from the Schuylkill River toward Cobbs Creek in the west and toward Belmont Plateau in the northwest.
 This gradual elevation makes the skyline of Center City visible from many points in West Philadelphia.
 The Wynnefield neighborhood is a location frequently used by photographers and organizers of civic events.